 If a student applies for admission to Kentucky Wesleyan College for the term (semester) following their first semester in college and they don't yet have a recorded cumulative college GPA, they are considered to be a first semester transfer.
-In this case; the student's academic merit award and admissions decision will be conditionally based on the high school academic course work and ACT and/or SAT score(s).
-If the student fails to achieve a 2.0 cumulative college GPA from their first semester college work, the admissions decision and academic award will be reevaluated.
-The final result could be a denial and/or a reduction in the academic award at the discretion of the Vice President of Admissions and Financial Aid.
+In this case; the student's academic merit award and admissions decision will be conditionally based on the high school academic course work and optional ACT and/or SAT score(s).